QutEcoacoustics/audio-analysis/AudioAnalysis/README.md

     $ AP list

 The list of programs is defined in `AnalysisPrograms\Production\Actions.cs`.
-All subprograms have `Execute` or `Main` methods within the `AnalysisPrograms` project.
-If necessary these entrypoints simply redirect to main methods within other projects.
+All sub-programs have `Execute` or `Main` methods within the `AnalysisPrograms` project.
+If necessary these entry points simply redirect to main methods within other projects.

-Commandline argument parsing is automatically done by a custom build of the `PowerArgs` library.
+Command-line argument parsing is automatically done by a custom build of the `PowerArgs` library.
 This library has been earmarked for replacement with an alternative.

-####Subprogram types
+####Sub-program types
-There are, in broad terms, these types of subprograms:
+There are, in broad terms, these types of sub-programs:

  - Main actions
 	 - Process large amounts of information (like `audio2csv`)
- - Development / small scall actions
+ - Development / small scale actions
-	 - Small data / development entrypoints
+	 - Small data / development entry points
  - Utility actions
 	 - DummyAnalyser
 	 - audiocutter